Reject cynicism.

 4. Design Visual Elements

-Here’s a detailed guide on designing your visual brand identity.
+Here’s a detailed guide on designing your visual identity.

 Designing a Logo